rwk-unil/xSqueezeIt/README.md

+# Development branch of XSI

+** Warning you are on the development branch of XSI which is experimental and may contain bugs, switch to master if you want to use XSI **

 # xSqueezeIt (XSI) - VCF / BCF Genotype Compressor

 Publication : [XSI - A genotype compression tool for compressive genomics in large biobanks](https://doi.org/10.1093/bioinformatics/btac413)